MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 The SDK provides a couple different paradigms for managing your bot logic.

-- _Activity handlers_ provide an event-driven model in which the incoming activity types and sub-types are the events.
+- _Activity handlers_ provide an event-driven model in which the incoming activity types and subtypes are the events.
 This can be good for bots that have limited, short interactions with the user.
-  - Use an [activity handler](bot-activity-handler-concept.md) and implement handlers for each activity type or sub-type your bot will recognize and react to.
+  - Use an [activity handler](bot-activity-handler-concept.md) and implement handlers for each activity type or subtype your bot will recognize and react to.
   - Use a [Teams activity handler](bot-builder-basics-teams.md) to create bots that can connect to the Teams channel.
 (The Teams channel requires the bot to handle some channel-specific behavior.)
 - The [dialogs library](bot-builder-concept-dialog.md) provides a state-based model to manage a long-running conversation with the user.
   - Use an activity handler and a _component dialog_ for largely sequential conversations.